 Due to the limited production of mill sands, broken rocks are used instead.
-Backfill materials may include blasted waste materials from adjacent openings or at the drift at an upper elevation.
-It is hauled from muck bay and placed to open stope to provide support and stabilize walls and serves as a platform in mining the next level.
+Backfill materials may include blasted waste materials from adjacent openings or at drifts at upper elevations.
+Materials are hauled from the muck bay and placed in the open stope to provide support and stabilize the walls, and to also serve as a platform for mining the next level.